 World’s first comic book for oldsters

-At long last—a comic book (dare we say, “graphic novel”?) for old folks!
-[Yet, it’s dystopian enough for hipsters.]
+At long last—a comic book (dare we say, “graphic novel”?) for people of a certain age!
+[Yet plenty dystopian enough for hipsters.]

 “Poured a very large drink, then sat down with this book.
 Found it to be a very serviceable eye shade.
 When I awoke, I enjoyed it again.
 A drink, that is.
 The book resists saliva admirably.” – Gen. R.U.
 Still-Heer, ret.

 “A must-read for everyone who’s old, or old at heart.” – Croaker Swanson